Runaway Mine Train (Six Flags Over Texas)

-Runaway Mine Train (originally called Run-A-Way Mine Train) is a steel roller coaster located in the Boomtown section of Six Flags Over Texas in Arlington, Texas.
+Runaway Mine Train (originally called Run-A-Way Mine Train) is a steel mine train roller coaster located in the Boomtown section of Six Flags Over Texas in Arlington, Texas.
 Built in 1966, Runaway Mine Train is the oldest roller coaster in the park.

 History

 Runaway Mine Train opened on July 23, 1966.
 The ride was the first of many mine train roller coasters built across the United States in response to the development of tubular steel rails.
 The Arrow Development Company, with Ronald Toomer, Karl Bacon, and Ed Morgan, advanced the steel roller coaster and roller coaster technology into a new era.

 In September 2006, Runaway Mine Train was designated an ACE Coaster Landmark by the American Coaster Enthusiasts.

 Ride

 The ride features three lift hills.
 The ride begins with the trip up the first and highest lift.
 From there it travels around the track to the second lift.
 The second lift is housed in a building designed to look like a rock crusher.
 The final lift leads into the "Ace Hotel and Saloon".
 The "Ace Hotel" was named in 1974 for John 'Ace' Cocharo, a mine train foreman turned ride supervisor.
 After the lift, the ride drops riders into a tunnel through Caddo Lake, emerging just outside the final brake run and queue house.

 Runaway is prone to flooding from Johnson Creek after heavy rainfall amounts.

 In 2016, The Ace Hotel was shown to be throwing a birthday party with the inclusion of streamers and birthday cake in celebration of 50 years of the ride's operation.